slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Go and do the things you can’t.
 That is how you get to do them."
 -- Pablo Picasso*

+> *"Action expresses priorities."
+-- Mahatma Gandhi*

 ### On timing

 <!--
 > *"Waiting hurts.
 Forgetting hurts.
 But not knowing which decision to take can sometimes be the most painful."
 -- Paulo Coelho*
-> *"While we wait for life, life passes."
--- Seneca*
 -->

 > *"The best time to plant a tree was 20 years ago.
 The second best time is right now."